 Autumn sees similar temperatures to spring, but tends to be wetter.
 It’s a beautiful time to walk though with all the autumn colours.
 And winter is a bit more of a challenge, with short days, temperatures under 7ºC (45ºF), cold winds and plenty of rain – or maybe even some snow.
 The pros are that you’ll probably have the trail to yourself and accommodation is cheap.

-Is walking the Cotswold Way difficult?
+How difficult is the Cotswold Way?
 Do I need to do much training?

 The Cotswold Way is considered one of the easiest National Trails and makes a good first long-distance walk, though that doesn’t mean it’s not still a challenge.
 Although the hills on the route aren’t hugely steep, there are a lot of them, and walking one day after another is a lot more tiring than doing a one-off walk if you’re not used to it.